 The three-day sequence leaves out a few activities from the five-day sequence.
-It also suggests that you use only seven key primary sources.
-However, it still walks students through the steps of the Historian's Apprentice approach: clarifying background knowledge, analyzing primary sources, comparing secondary sources, and debating or writing about the topic.
+It also suggests that you use only six key primary sources.
+Yet it still walks students through the steps in the Historian's Apprentice approach: Clarifying background knowledge, analyzing primary sources, comparing secondary sources, and debating or writing about the topic.

-- Warm-Up Activity.
-Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "LBJ's Great Society." - Day 1: Use the PowerPoint presentation The Great Society and Its Critics.
-It provides an overview of the topic for this lesson by applying the Five Habits of Historical Thinking to it.
+- Warm-Up Activity: Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "The Rise of Monotheistic Religion." - Day 1: Use the PowerPoint presentation The Meaning of Monotheism.
+It overviews the topic for this lesson by applying the Five Habits of Historical Thinking to it.
 Do the two activities embedded in the presentation. - Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
 The checklist teaches a systematic way to handle sources. - Day 2: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
-They then use their notes to discuss these sources.
-Documents 1, 3, 5, 7, 8, 9, and 10 are suggested.

-You may wish to make your own choices of primary sources.
-Use your judgment in deciding how many of them your students can effectively analyze in a single class period.

-Homework assignment: Student read the two secondary source passages.

-Day 3: In class, students do the two "Secondary Sources" activities and discuss them.
-These activities ask them to analyze the two secondary source passages using four criteria.

-Follow-Up Activities (optional, at teacher's discretion):
+They use their notes to discuss these sources.
+We suggest using Documents 3, 5, 6, 8, 9, and 10. - You may wish to make your own choices of primary sources.
+Use your judgment in deciding how many of them your students can effectively analyze in a single class period. - Homework assignment: Students read the two secondary source passages. - Day 3: In class, students do the two "Secondary Sources" activities and discuss them.
+These activities ask them to analyze the two secondary source passages using four criteria. - Follow-Up Activities (optional, at teacher discretion):